zhenkewu/zhenkewu.github.io/README.md

     - To add a post, e.g., a new paper, follow the format of the existing `.md` files
     - Comment out `</div>` if there are a multiple of three papers in each subsection; otherwise, there will be errors of indentation.
 * tracking
-	- To link your site to Google analytic services, modify the `tracking_id` in `_config.yml` file in the root directory so that it points to your website.
+	- To link your site to Google analytic services (Google Analytics 4), modify the `tracking_id` in `_config.yml` file in the root directory so that it points to your website.
 	- Replace the `tracking_id` with your own id in the following block of codes in `_config.yml`

     ```